Skip to Content

 Tips for Finding Work Abroad

 • Have a strong online presence – Like most things these days, job searches are predominantly done online.
-Having a strong online presence can help you get noticed by potential employers, and make sure everything is squeaky clean on your social media platforms.
+Having a strong online presence can help you get noticed by potential employers.
+Just make sure everything is squeaky clean on your social media platforms!

 • Revamp your resume – A resume in one country will look completely different from a resume in another, so you will want to do your research.
-Even for entry-level jobs, it will be a good idea to tailor your resume to the country you are applying to.
+Even for entry-level jobs it’s a good idea to tailor your resume to the country you are applying to.
 For example, in some countries, it is essential to provide a photo of yourself, while others don’t require this, and some may even find it a little odd.

 • Check the visa requirements of a country before wasting your time applying for a job in that country.
 You should also read all job descriptions carefully to see if they specify that you need a work visa even to be considered.